nicklafferty/craftycody/content/life/park-city-ut.md

 I was immediately drawn to this place because I love [Japanese food](https://v7u.339.myftpupload.com/) and it looked super cute.
 It was also cold as heck when we got there and a hot dinner sounded great.

-We didn't get the shabu, but did get a couple of bowls of ramen.
+We didn't get the shabu but did get a couple of bowls of ramen.
 Pricey, but one of the best meals during our stay.

 ### Drafts Burger Bar ★★★★☆